qualitydixon/CrossfitClock/README.md

 - ~~Update timer when user changes session length.
 Currently need to hit reset button to change set time.~~
 - UI does not work well on thin screens.
-- Highlight which mode is selected in menu.
+- ~~Highlight which mode is selected in menu.~~
-- Update screenshots.
+- ~~Update screenshots.~~
 - Add live demo.
 - Maybe get rid or React Router.
+Doesn't help but might not hurt anything either.

 ## Codepen